Medical Radiation Science

 Dealing with sick and sometimes anxious people requires considerable care and understanding.
 Professionals involved in the field of medical radiation must balance a genuine interest in patients and their welfare, along with the necessary technological requirements of the diagnostic or therapy procedure to be undertaken.

 Medical Radiation Science is the group of health professions that include medical imaging and radiation therapy.
 Medical imaging professionals acquire images of a person to confirm or exclude a medical diagnosis to follow-up on the treatment or to monitor patient progress.
 Radiation therapists play an integral role in the planning, treatment, care and management of patients undergoing radiation therapy, primarily in treating a range of cancer types.

 - Radiographer or radiation therapist in private, public or rural sites

 Find a course, unit or MOOC

-Find out more about our courses by attending a Medical Radiation Sciences information session.
+Find out more about our courses by attending a Medical Radiation Science information session.

 Register by email to MLSstudents@curtin.edu.au